-If we just think about modern society, each of us hides his own weaknesses that plunges in the immediacy and in the brutal desire of satisfying any need without hesitations.
-Here, poetry strives to escape from this attitude, as the poets themselves do, or at least many think so.
+If we just think about modern society, each of us hides his own weaknesses that plunge in the immediacy and in the brutal desire of satisfying any need without hesitations.

-It’s for this reason that it’s vital to know people like Tonino Guerra, a poet, a screenwriter, a teacher, a dreamer, but first of all a man of Romagna with a kind heart.
+It’s for this reason that it’s vital to know people like Tonino Guerra.

-The story of Tonino Guerra started in Santarcangelo di Romagna, on 16 March 1920, just in the aftermath of WWI.
-He was the last of four sons, but this didn’t stop him from continuing his studies and go to University.
+He was the last of four children, but this didn’t stop him from continuing his studies and going to University.

 Accused of being an antifascist, he was deported in Germany and imprisoned in an internment camp in Troisdorf in 1944.
 He escaped only one year later, when the war was over.

-Even though when he came back in Italy, he graduated in pedagogy, he couldn’t forget the poems in dialect he had written in Germany, so much so that he asked the great literary critic Carlo Bo (who would become the founder of the IULM University of Milan) to read them, and then decided to publish them at his own expenses in a collection entitled I Scarabocc (The Scribblings).
+After asking the great literary critic Carlo Bo (who would become the founder of the IULM University of Milan) to read them, he decided to publish them at his own expenses in a collection entitled I Scarabocc (The Scribbles).